Beginning of School Year Setup

 Find and set up your Service Hour Spreadsheet (SHS)

-Every year, SCRED staff will create a new blank SHS just for you.
-Your SHS lives in a district folder (see buttons below).
-If you don’t see a SHS with your name on it, please submit a help ticket.
+Every year, SCRED staff will create a new blank SHS with your name on it.
+Your SHS lives in a district folder (click button below).
+If you don’t see your SHS, please email [email protected]

 DO NOT move it or make a copy of it.
 If you want to make your SHS easier to find, you can either bookmark it or use Google Drive shortcuts.
-DO NOT change it.
-Everything on it is there because of MDE requirements, and the spreadsheet columns are in the same order that MDE requires in their end of year report from your district.
+DO NOT change the column order or content.
+The columns are in the order that MDE requires in their end of year report from your district, and everything on it is there because of MDE requirements.

 eduCLIMBER is a website that our districts use to pull together data from Synergy, FastBridge, etc. and have it work together.
 “Tagging” ADSIS students in eduCLIMBER is required because, in order to satisfy MDE’s requirements re: annual reports, we need to be able to quickly find hundreds of ADSIS students in eduCLIMBER and pull their data.
 Jump to our eduCLIMBER page on Tags to learn how to do this ➡️